Quantum Fluctuation-Response Inequality and Its Application in Quantum Hypothesis Testing: Introduction

-\emph{Introduction.}--- Quantifying the mean difference of a quantity at two states is of great interest in both classical and quantum settings, and in various fields from physics to machine learning and statistics.
-For example, in physics, when some system parameter is perturbed from $\theta_0$ to $\theta=\theta_0+\delta\theta$, the system property will be changed accordingly.
-When $\delta\theta$ is small, the quantitative difference between $\Tr (\OP\rho_{\theta_0})$ and $\Tr (\OP\rho_{\theta})$ is captured by the celebrated linear response theory \cite{Book:Kubo}, where $\OP$ is some observable of interest and $\rho_{\theta_0}$ and $\rho_\theta$ are the corresponding density operators of the original and the perturbed system, respectively.
-In machine learning, one central task is to quantify the difference between the empirical risk and the expected risk \cite{AoS:Bartlett}.
-That is, for a training set of independent and identically distributed data $\{Z_i=(X_i,Y_i)\}_{i=1}^n$ and an algorithm $\mathcal{A}$ trained on it, it is important to bound the difference between the out-of-sample risk $\E_{Z\sim P_Z} L(Y,\mathcal{A}(X))$ and the in-sample risk $\E_{Z\sim P_n}L(Y,\mathcal{A}(X))$, where $L$ is the loss function, $P_Z$ is the underlying data-generating distribution, and $P_n=\frac{1}{n}\sum_{i=1}^n\delta_{Z_i}$ is the empirical distribution of the training set with $\delta_{Z}(z)=\delta(Z-z)$ being the Dirac delta function.
-In statistics, for a test function $\Phi$, $\E_{H_0}\Phi=\alpha$ is the type I error (false positive) rate, and $1-\E_{H_1}\Phi=\beta$ gives the type II error (false negative) rate, where $\E_{H_0}$ and $\E_{H_1}$ denote the expectations under the null hypothesis $H_0$ and the alternative hypothesis $H_1$, respectively \cite{Book:Keener}.
-Note that $\E_{H_0}\Phi - \E_{H_1}\Phi$ quantifies the sum of error rates $\alpha+\beta$ up to a constant 1, hence quantifying this difference is important in analyzing and optimizing the test function $\Phi$ \cite{Me:ISIT}.
-On a high level, people seek to establish in many cases that
+Quantifying the mean difference of a quantity at two states is of great interest in both classical and quantum settings, and in various fields from physics to machine learning and statistics.
+For example, in physics, when some system parameter is perturbed from $\theta_0$ to $\theta=\theta_0+\delta\theta$, the way the system responds to such a change reveals important properties of the system.
+When $\delta\theta$ is small, the quantitative difference between $\Tr (\OP\gamma_{\theta_0})$ and $\Tr (\OP\gamma_{\theta})$ is captured by the celebrated linear response theory \cite{Book:Kubo}, where $\OP$ is some observable of interest and $\gamma_{\theta_0}$ and $\gamma_\theta$ are the corresponding density operators of the original and the perturbed system, respectively.
+In machine learning, one central task is to upper bound the difference between the empirical risk $\mathbb{E}_{P_n}L(h,Z)$ and the population risk $\mathbb{E}_{P_Z}L(h,Z)$ incurred by a regression function $h$ on test data $Z$ \cite{AoS:Bartlett}, where $L$ is a given loss function, $P_Z$ is the underlying data-generating distribution, and $P_n$ is the empirical distribution of training data.
+A learning algorithm resulting in regression functions with a small difference between the population and empirical risks is highly favored.
+In statistics, for a test function $\Phi$, $\E_{H_0}\Phi=\alpha$ is the type I error (false positive) rate, and $1-\E_{H_1}\Phi=\beta$ gives the type II error (false negative) rate, where $\E_{H_0}$ and $\E_{H_1}$ denote the expectations with respect to the null hypothesis $H_0$ and the alternative hypothesis $H_1$, respectively \cite{Book:Keener}.
+Note that $\E_{H_0}\Phi - \E_{H_1}\Phi$ is equal to the sum of error rates $\alpha+\beta$ under the test function $\Phi$, up to a constant 1.
+Thus, quantifying this difference is crucial in seeking a good test function with small statistical error rates \cite{Me:ISIT}.
+At a high level, all such scenarios boil down to the understanding of key factors that determine the difference: